LOST HOSPITALS OF LONDON

 The average stay of an in-patient was 16 days (chronically sick patients stayed on average 181 days).

-Following a major reorganisation of the NHS in 1974, the Hospital was transferred to the control of the North Hammersmith (Teaching) District Health Authority, part of the North West Thames Regional Health Authority.
-The Health Authorities decided in 1975 that it would not become a district general hospital, but a community hospital.
+In 1974, following a major reorganisation of the NHS, the Hospital was transferred to the control of the North Hammersmith (Teaching) District Health Authority, part of the North West Thames Regional Health Authority.
+It worked closely with the Hammersmith Hospital.

 Following another NHS reorganisation in 1982, control of the Hospital passed to the Hammersmith Special Health Authority (which, in 1985, became the Hammersmith and Queen Charlotte's Special Health Authority).